László

 László ([ˈlaːsloː]) is a Hungarian male given name and surname after the King-Knight Saint Ladislaus I of Hungary (1077–1095).
 It derives from Ladislav, a variant of Vladislav.
-Other versions are Lessl or Laszly.
 The name has a history of being frequently anglicized as Leslie.
 It is the most common male name among the whole Hungarian male population since 2003.

 People with this name are listed below by field.